CattoFace/barrcodes/content/posts/aoc2024/day13.md

 Day13 - Part1/equation  time:   [4.9378 µs 4.9709 µs 5.0269 µs]
 Day13 - Part2/equation  time:   [7.2932 µs 7.3537 µs 7.4291 µs]
 ```

+Turns out the `divisor == 0` check is true only when the 2 buttons send the claw in the same direction, which doesn't actually happen in my input, and might be designed to never happen in any input.
+I tried removing the check and it did not affect the performance, probably got branch predicted well enough, so I'll just leave it there in case there is an input that makes it true.